 Legal software offers to lower operating costs and deliver improved service through three distinct functional areas: legal practice management, legal accounting, and time & billing.

-So, what specific capabilities do legal software options offer to lower operating costs and deliver improved service?
-Well, legal software can really be broken down into three distinct functional areas.
 Each functional area serves the goal of creating a more efficient and competitive firm.
-Practice management, office accounting, and time and billing software provide the three pillars of a complete approach to legal information management.
 Each can be purchased as an individual program.
 But, it is common to see all three offered together as a complete legal software suite.
-Understanding the distinct capabilities and benefits of practice management, legal accounting, and time and billing software, can help you determine which is most beneficial for your firm.
+Understanding the distinct capabilities and benefits of practice management, legal accounting, and time and billing software options can help you determine which is most beneficial for your firm.

 A critical aspect of tracking client and case information is document management.
 Practice management programs are designed to minimize the difficulty associated with assembling the relevant client and case data.
 Common document features include the ability to associate emails and calls with clients and case, easily access related forms, and share data with relevant employees.

 Accounting software packages designed for law firms offer a full range of financial management tools, with common features such as check printing, paying bills, tracking expenses, manage payroll, establish budgets, and create top-level financial reports.

 Law offices, of course, are not exempt from maintaining accurate accounting records.
 In fact, law firms face many of the same accounting challenges as other business, as well as some unique ones.

 With the right legal accounting software, you are better able to centralize your data.
 Providing controlled access to resources across your enterprise can help reduce operating costs.
 Integrated accounting capabilities help prevent data re-entry, minimize errors, avoid penalties or lost business resulting from a lack of compliance, and establish other financial management efficiencies.